What to Do When Free Speech and a Safe, Inclusive Community Collide

 Social media has dramatically transformed college and university life, increasing both the speed and “democratization” of communication.
 However, it also presents serious challenges to student wellbeing when persons inside or outside the community bully, harass, shame or “cancel” them.
 Faculty and staff also face challenges in their use of social media, placing employment at risk or inciting protests against the institution as a result of controversial or ill-considered posts.

-Join us on December 13, 2021 when our seasoned expert presenter will offer crucial, effective and actionable takeaways on dealing with controversial social media activity by students, faculty and staff.
+Our seasoned expert presenter offers crucial, effective and actionable takeaways on dealing with controversial social media activity by students, faculty and staff.

 You’ll explore issues including: